 If family members aren’t easily persuaded to go on camera, try another approach.
 “Some won’t do it alone, but will do it in a two- or three-person group setting,” Beasley writes.
 “So you may get a husband and wife, or two brothers to interview together.
 Once they start traveling down memory lane, one person’s comments will spark the thoughts of the other to create a wonderful session.”

-If you don’t have a video camera, a voice recorder or laptop (with a fast typist) will work for your interviews.
-As a backup, jot notes on our Oral History Interview Record
+If you don’t have a video camera, a voice recorder or recording app will work for your interviews.
+As a backup, jot notes on our Oral History Interview Record.

 A time-intensive but rewarding project is to mark your genealogy questions on a current draft of your family history book or genealogy charts, then walk around your reunion with it.

 This method has worked best for me when I keep questions short and don’t carry a pile of papers that might distract or intimidate relatives.
 But I have used specific visual aids—a photo or a partially completed chart—to pique interest in my cause.
 “Who are the kids in this picture?”
 I might ask.
 Or “Can you help me fill in these three blanks about your mother?”